lucagrulla/cw/README.md

 * **Flexible date and time parser**.
   * You can work with either `Local` timezone or `UTC` (default).
   * Flexible parsing.
-    * Human friendly formats, i.e. `1h20m`  to indicate 1 hour and 20 minutes ago.
+    * Human friendly formats, i.e. `2d1h20m` to indicate 2 days, 1 hour and 20 minutes ago.
     * a specific hour, i.e. `13:10` to indicate 13:10 of today.
     * a full timestamp `2018-10-20T8:53`.
 * **multi log groups tailing** tail multiple log groups  in parallel: `cw tail tail my-auth-service my-web`